RedHatProductSecurity/security-data-guidelines/docs/vex-beta-details.md

 ```

 ### Product Changes

-The new alpha VEX files include three notable changes to product representation: products are now always represented with a minor version, the product naming convention has been modified for improved consistency and product variants have been eliminated for simplicity.
+The new beta VEX files include three notable changes to product representation: products are now always represented with a minor version, the product naming convention has been modified for improved consistency and product variants have been eliminated for simplicity.

 #### Product Granularity

 Previously, legacy VEX files only represented a product with a minor version when a fix was available.
-New alpha VEX files include representation for any supported minor version, regardless of fix status.
+New beta VEX files include representation for any supported minor version, regardless of fix status.
 This change is intended to provide better affectedness information for each support version of a product that may be impacted by a vulnerability.

 In the example for CVE-2026-0861, the [legacy VEX file](https://security.access.redhat.com/data/csaf/v2/vex/2026/cve-2026-0861.json) only includes a single `product_name` entry to represent the status of Red Hat Enterprise Linux 8.